Questions and answers for pharmacists

 No, they are not funded.
 Patients should discuss the need to test with their doctor.
 If a meter is needed, patients can pay for a meter at their pharmacy or contact the meter supplier, Pharmaco on 0800 458 267 (or 0800 GLUCOSE).

-Only one meter per patient is funded per 5 years.
+Only one CareSens meter per patient is funded (no repeat prescriptions).
 If the patient loses the meter or it is damaged, a replacement is not funded.
 It may be covered by household insurance.

 Consumables – someone is using more packs than usual

 People can get funding for only up to 13 packs per year.
 Each pack should last one month.
 If the person is likely to use more than this, the prescriber will need to apply for a Special Authority waiver.

 Someone uses a small amount of insulin to prime the needle before each injection.
 Can I claim for this?